arnorhs/waitforit/README.md

 ## wait for it..
-A simple module for parallel execution with a shared complete callback
+A simple module for parallel execution with a shared complete callback.

+You can use it basically any time you have more than one events that need to happen before you take action, where it is not important which event happens first.

+Examples:
+- doing more than one database call where the results don't depend on each other
+- reading multiple files from disk
+- doing two web requests at the same time

+Note: It should work in the browser as well, but hasn't been packaged yet for easy usage, nor has it been tested very thoroughly.

 ### Usage: